 If you’ve been paying down your mortgage for a while, a home equity loan may be a better option.
 Like a personal loan, you’ll receive the money in one lump sum and make fixed payments.
 However, there’s a good chance you’ll get a better interest rate with a home equity loan.
 But since a home equity loan is secured by the value of your home, you could be putting your home at risk if you fail to make payments on time.

-A home equity loan is a smart choice for tile installation because you’ll be leveraging your equity to do something that positively impacts its value, and the interest could be tax-deductible (if you itemize deductions).
+A home equity loan is a smart choice for tile installation because you’ll be leveraging your ownership in the house to do something that positively impacts its value, and the interest could be tax-deductible (if you itemize deductions).